AutomataLab/JSONSki_nodejs/README.md

 ## Benchmarking
-Performance of JSONSki_nodejs is compared with simDjson_nodejs and Javascript Parsing  - https://github.com/AutomataLab/NPM-JSON-Parser-Benchmarking
+Performance of JSONSki_nodejs is compared with simdjson_nodejs and Javascript Parsing  - https://github.com/AutomataLab/NPM-JSON-Parser-Benchmarking